pwwang/immunopipe/docs/running.md

 ### Choose the right tag of the docker image

-The docker image is tagged with the version of `immunopipe`, together with `dev`.
+The docker image is tagged with the version of `immunopipe`, together with `master` and `dev`.
 They are listed here: <https://hub.docker.com/repository/docker/justold/immunopipe/tags>.

 `dev` is the latest development version of `immunopipe`.
 It may have unstable features.
-If you want to use a specific version, you can choose the corresponding tag.
+If you want to use a more stable version, please try `master`, or a specific semantic version.

 You can pull the images in advance using `docker` or `singularity`.
 See help options of `docker pull` and `singularity pull` for more details.